rk98356/INTELLIGENT-CHATBOT-FOR-BETTER-BANKING-EXPERIENCES/README.md

 # INTELLIGENT-CHATBOT-FOR-BETTER-BANKING-EXPERIENCES
-In this project report, we examine how to make a self-learning chatbot utilizing IBM Watson as an AI Engine.
+In this project, we examine how to make a self-learning chatbot utilizing IBM Watson as an AI Engine.
 We start by presenting IBM Watson and putting it with regards to self-learning chatbots.
 Self-learning implies that it needn't bother with outside help with regards to preparing the framework.
 The framework is intended for